gregberns/LearningFunctionalProgramming/README.md

 Some would argue that you are 'exposing the inner workings of the class', but FP would say, no were just exposing 'capabilities' or functions you can perform on an object.

+## Stop using null

+In 1965, Sir Tony Hoare introduced null reference.
+Since then he apologised for that and called it [The Billion Dollar Mistake](https://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare).
+If the inventor of null pointers and references has condemned them, why the rest of us should be using them?

+Many programmers have been using them so long they don't realize there ARE other options.

+The other options are `Option`'s.
+Option is a type in most FP langs.
+You can either have a `Some<T>` or a `None`.
+So instead of returning null, None can be returned.
+This may appear to be a subtle difference, but it results in significantly improved code.